 Do you own a website where people pay by credit card?
 If so, you may be interested in a new service that could increase your sales.
 I have no affiliation with this company, I have not tried it myself, and am not endorsing them.
 I just thought it is something other business owners might be interested in, so here are the details:

 In a previous posting, I wrote about how in 2002 I created an online payment system called DigiCredit.com where people could buy virtual goods (site memberships, ebooks, songs, etc.) with no money up front and no credit check.
-Instead, they would have 30 days to pay by cash, check, or credit card.
+Instead, they would have 30 days to pay by cash, check, or by using their best American Express cards.
 I used this on a few of my sites, and although only 20% of the people paid the bill, it still increased my overall profits.

 What is amazing is that Klarna.com is able to offer this for around the same price as other merchant solutions such as Stripe.com, Paypal.com, or your bank.
 There are no monthly fees, statement fees, or minimums.
 I don’t know how they can make a profit after taking into account the buyers that don’t pay their bill, but that is not something the merchant has to worry about.Share: